RediSearch/RediSearch/docs/Commands.md

 ```

 ### Description

-Allow to delete terms to dictionaries
+Deletes terms from a dictionary.

 ### Parameters

 * **dict**: the dictionary name.

-* **term**: the term to delete from the dictionary
+* **term**: the term to delete from the dictionary.

 ### Returns

 Returns int, specifically the number of terms that were deleted.

 ---